skip to content

 Prescribed treatment under the Act refers to electro convulsive therapy and certain neurosurgery.
 There are review rights regarding these decisions.

-Can a person have a lawyer to assist with his or her appeal?
+Can a person have a lawyer to help with their appeal?

-A legal representation scheme is provided free of charge to all persons who are subject to an order under review [s 84].
+A legal representation scheme is provided free of charge to all persons who are subject to an order under review, excluding automatic initial reviews of short-term treatment orders under s 79 [s 84].

 Other parties to an appeal will need to make their own arrangements if they want legal representation.